dhoard/k-synthetic-test/README.md

 ## Run

-Create a topic with a partition count that is equals to the number of Kafka brokers.
+Create a topic with a partition count that is equal to the number of Kafka brokers.

 Edit `producer.properties` to match your Kafka environment.